brtl-fhc/lolxml-common/README.md

 The LolXML schema
 -----------------

-An XML Schema is provided for LolXML grammars, _src/main/resources/lolxml.xsd_.
-An editor with schema validation and autocompleting features is highly recommended.
-The schema can also be used to initialize a minimal XML file (Eclipse does this nicely).
+The LolXML schema is found in the source tree `src/main/resources/lolxml.xsd`.
+An editor with schema validation and autocompleting features is highly recommended for editing grammars.
+XML-enabled editors (such as Eclipse) can also generate basic document instances.

 A basic grammar looks like this: